 You can also find the sacred stick of Lam Thangtong Gyalpo.

 When you visit the main temple inside, you can find mounds of Buddhist kanjur and tenjur (Vajrayana teaching of Buddha)

-You can discuss with your guide about the visiting Tachog Lhakhang.
+You can discuss with your guide about visiting the monastery.

 I guess most of Bhutan’s tour operator has a program on your itinerary about Tachog Lhakhang.

-The picturesque views of Tachog monastery, long iron suspension bridge above Paro Chu(rivers), girded by huge mountains and lovely prayers flags makes your Bhutan sightseeing really memorial.
+The picturesque views of Tachog monastery, the long iron suspension bridge above Paro Chu(rivers), girded by huge mountains and lovely prayers flags make your Bhutan sightseeing really memorial.

-Presently Tachog monastery is looked after by descendant of lam Dawa Zangpo, son of Thangtong Gyalpo.
+Presently Tachog monastery is looked after by descendants of lam Dawa Zangpo, son of Thangtong Gyalpo.

 Note: Please don’t make your visit during holidays or Thimphu/ Paro tsechu, since Lhakhang will be closed.